The Master Brewer's house, with sunny garden

 Many visitors come for the golf; Le Touquet, Hardelot, Fort Mahon, Wimereux and Nampont courses are all nearby and St Omer course is only about 1 hour's drive.

-Locally, the Citadel at Montreuil (about 5 minutes walk from the house) is the main historic attraction, but there is also a great little museum.
+Locally, the Citadel at Montreuil (about 5 minutes walk from the house) is the main historic attraction.
 There is also an antiques auction in town every Saturday.

 Day trips can easily be made to Paris, Lille (for "La Piscine" art gallery and museum) or Arras by train or Bruges in Belgium by car.